Combodo/iTop/CONTRIBUTING.md

 ### 🙏 We are thankful

-We are thankful for all your contributions to the iTop universe, here are the 2021 stickers that will be sent to every iTop (& extensions) contributors this year.
-Design might change from one year to another, for the first year we wanted to try a "craft beer label" look.
+We are thankful for all your contributions to the iTop universe!
+As a thank you gift, we will send stickers to every iTop (& extensions) contributors!

+Stickers' design might change from one year to another.
+For the first year we wanted to try a "craft beer label" look, see examples below:

 * Bug hunter: Fix a bug
 * Translator: Add/update translations